VMGWARE/docs/README.md

-# docs
+# VMG Ware Docs

-The docs for VMG Ware and it's projects
+Documentation for VMG Ware and our projects.